Welcome To Cindybeads

 B E A D S . . . . . . . the H E A L T H I E R Addiction !

 Thanks for stopping by!
 Early in 1992 I saw my first lampwork beads while vacationing in Arizona.
 The world stood still when I realized they were made by hand....one at a time!
 Could it be that I could learn to do such a thing?
 Play with FIRE?
 After purchasing a few beads, I decided to give this amazing process a try so that I could individualize the jewelry I had just started making.
 Finding a teacher was my next order of business (not as simple in '92 as it is these days!).
-To make a long story short, I ended up purchasing a torch, some glass and Lewis Wilson's first video and just took off from there!
+To make a long story short, I ended up purchasing a torch, some glass and Lewis Wilson's first video at Glasscraft and just took off from there!
 I've been happily making "Cindybeads" ever since!
 While I still continue to make and sell a little jewelry, there is nothing like "melting" to fill my days with happiness!

 See LOTS of Cindybead Images at: